Badg/opartrac/readme.md

 Scratchbook
 ----

 Should probably rewrite phz to use the coordinated df from phn.
 Then will need to add a bit in the gui for selecting which fields are the coordinates.
+Should I combine phz and phn?
+What use is the one without the other?

 General Notes
 ---